Clopton Lloyd-Jones: F.A. Cup competitions

-He had played for the Walthamstow club, Southill Park, in losing first-round ties of the F.A.
+He had played for Southill Park, in losing first-round ties of the F.A.
 Cup against Cambridge University in 1877 and the Old Harrovians in 1878 captaining his team in the latter match.

 He joined Clapham Rovers in time for the start of the 1879–80 season and took part in all the ties up to the Final.
 He appeared without scoring against Romford in the first round, scored two out of his team's four goals against Pilgrims, and two of their four goals against South Norwood in the third.
 In the fifth round, in February 1880 at Kennington Oval, against the Cup's then holders, Old Etonians (who had beaten Clapham Rovers in the previous Cup Final), he scored the only goal of the match, in the first half.

 He returned to the Oval on 10 April, when as the inside-forward or winger he scored the only goal when Clapham Rovers won the Cup Final against Oxford University to deserve fully his description in the Football Annual for that year as 'A very neat dribbler and dangerous shot at goal; was invaluable in the Cup Ties.'
 In the first half, he attempted to score twice, with a shot from the left which glanced off a goalpost, and a centre kick downfield which was saved by the Oxford goalkeeper Percival Parr.
 In the second half, six minutes before the close of time, the deadlock was broken when his teammate Francis Sparks conducted the ball to within "about six yards of the University goal".
 Although Oxford's Charles King attempted to stop the ball with a weak mis-kick, Lloyd-Jones, "who had followed well up shot it between the posts.
 This feat quite 'brought down the house.'"
 According to The Field magazine's report, there was "vociferous cheering, throwing up of hats, and other demonstrations of delight from their supporters."
 At the game's end, Lloyd-Jones, and his team captain Robert Ogilvie, were specially cheered by the crowd.
 At 21 years and 150 days Lloyd-Jones was the 'baby' of his team and the youngest Cup Final scorer in the event's then history.